Updated April 19, 2023

 - It can handle workloads across many data centers and provides cloud support.

 - It provides high performance and scalability.

 - It is easy to maintain and flexible to change.

 - High availability, is always on continuous availability.

-To conclude, Cassandra is collecting a massive amount of data, processing transactions with high speed though there are globally distributed requirements.
-Cassandra query language is best suited for decentralized applications, for example, web, mobile, and IoT, continuous availability with no downtime, high-velocity data, for example, devices, sensors, data ingress in from many locations.
+To conclude, Cassandra is collecting a massive amount of data, and processing transactions with high speed though there are globally distributed requirements.
+Cassandra query language is best suited for decentralized applications, for example, web, mobile, and IoT, continuous availability with no downtime, high-velocity data, for example, devices, sensors, and data ingress in from many locations.
 Due to its extremely high write throughput, data compression, and tunability consistency, Cassandra is an excellent solution for data write-intensive systems.